 The certificate is like a form of ID.
 Make sure to keep it safe.

 The certificate should be carefully stored.
-However, do not store it on your work computer in an unencrypted place, but on an ENCRYPTED flash drive (instructions).
-Another sufficiently safe alternative is a password-protected .zip file (instructions) on a university network drive only you can access.
+However, do not store it on your work computer in an unencrypted place, but on an ENCRYPTED flash drive (instructions for encrypted flash drive).
+Another sufficiently safe alternative is a password-protected .zip file (instructions for password-protected .zip-file) on a university network drive only you can access.
 In these cases, remember to also use sufficient password protection.

 If the certificate is lost, it has to be abandoned, and the information security must generate a new certificate for the user.
 This makes email encrypted with the old certificate permanently unreadable.
 If you have problems with the certificate, please contact Helpdesk.

 If you have not saved the contact yet and wish to send them encrypted email, you will receive the following notification.
 To fix this, repeat step: Ordering the certificate of the recipient.